yexiang92/OpenSeesMatlab/README.md

 - Integrate OpenSees with MATLAB toolboxes and workflows

 ## Installation
-1. Go to the [release directory](https://github.com/yexiang92/OpenSeesMatlab/releases) and choose the version you want, for example `release/3.8.0.0/`.
+1. Go to the [release directory](https://github.com/yexiang92/OpenSeesMatlab/releases) or [gitee 发行版](https://gitee.com/yexiang-yan/opensees-interface-for-matlab/releases) and choose the version you want.
 Download it.
 2. Open this release directory in MATLAB, then install the toolbox package by running:
    ```matlab
    installOpenSeesMatlab